 Set in the bitter cold of northern Canada, The Long Dark trades zombies for bears, and tropical islands for deadly snow drifts.
 Mother Nature is your true adversary here, and to combat her you’ll need to keep your calorie count up, your body hydrated, and a flame roaring whenever you curl up for the night.

 The stylish aesthetic makes it quite an arty game, but don’t let that fool you into thinking this is something that slows the pace and forces you to think long and hard about what you’ve done.
-The Long Dark is a true, challenging survival game, and we can’t wait to see where its narrative goes when the episodic story mode finally begins.
+The Long Dark is a true, challenging survival game with real bite.

 This War of Mine

-For all the stress that some survival games can press on you, nothing compares to the harrowing experience that is This War of Mine.
-A very different breed of survival, it’s a depiction of a group of civilians’ struggle to stay alive during war in their country.
+For all the stress that some survival games can press on you, nothing compares to the harrowing 2D adventure.
+As you’ll find out in our This War of Mine review, the game offers a very different breed of survival.
+It’s a depiction of a group of civilians’ struggling to stay alive in their war-ravaged country.
 Trapped in a besieged house, pinned down by snipers, and attacked by other survivors looking to take what you’ve found, it’s a game of traumatic decisions and life-or-death consequences.

 Each of your randomly-generated survivors have backstories, providing them with abilities for survival.
 Ex-firemen are fitter and stronger, while those who used to cook professionally can now feed the starving.
 But heading out into the world to find the things you need – medicine, ingredients, scrap to make beds – could bring you face-to-face with those willing to kill.
 And turning a survivor into a murderer leads to misery, depression, and – if not treated well – suicide.

 It’s a bleak existence, and making what seems to be the obvious right decision at one point in time can lead to disastrous conclusions.
 The end of the war constantly seems like a pipe-dream, and everyone will probably be dead before you get there.
-If you think you can live with yourself in such dire circumstances, though, this a must-play, as you'll see from our This War of Mine review.
+If you think you can live with yourself in such dire circumstances, though, this a must-play.